Arizona Guardianship and Conservatorship: A Family’s Guide

 - A vulnerable adult being financially exploited, where a conservator is needed to protect assets.

 Guardianship covers the person; conservatorship covers the property.
 Many cases need both, and one person often serves in both roles.
-The proceedings are handled in Arizona’s probate court — in Maricopa County, through the Superior Court Probate Department, which publishes the relevant forms and instructions.
+The proceedings are handled in Arizona’s probate court — in Maricopa County, through the Superior Court Probate Department.
 The governing statutes are in Title 14 of the Arizona Revised Statutes.

 Facing a guardianship or conservatorship decision?